PeterCamilleri/CX16/README.md

 completely insane.
 They clearly do not want to deal a small, low cost development project.
 Further, the chip maxes out at a pokey 2 MHz.
 That may have been OK at one time, but now it is downright glacial.
-Yes, you can run really fast on a fast FPGA, but that is also rather costly.
+Yes, you can run really fast on a fast FPGA, but that is also rather costly and not at all in keeping with the neo-retro philosophy.
 Sorry, dream chip, no big comeback here.

 Still around is the venerable 8051.
 That chip is just not suited